 - Retirement from work

-This list has 43 total life events listed.
-All of which have been given a certain amount of points.
-If you add up all the points of each event that has occurred to you within the past year, you are able to see how receptible you are to illness due to high levels of stress.
+This list actually includes 43 total life events, all of which have been given a certain amount of points.
+If you add up all the points of each event that has occurred to you within the past year, you are able to see how susceptible you are to illness due to high levels of stress.

 Unusually high levels of stress can seriously affect our health.
 Stress can weaken our immune system, cause issues in our reproductive and digestive systems, and cause us to have a heart attack or stroke.

 - Sleep deprivation

 - Negative self-talk